codex-storage/codex-research/design/proof-erasure-coding.md

 This means that when we check for missing data, we should perform our checks on entire shards to protect against adversarial erasure.
 In the case of our Merkle storage proofs, this means that we need to hash the entire shard, and then check that hash with a Merkle proof.
-Effectively the block size for merkle proofs should equal the shard size of the erasure coding interleaving.
+Effectively the block size for Merkle proofs should equal the shard size of the erasure coding interleaving.
 This is rather unfortunate, because hashing large amounts of data is rather expensive to perform in a SNARK, which is what we use to compress proofs in size.